diatoming/Drop2Download/README.md

 # Drop2Download
-Simple macOS app of youtube-dl GUI sitting in menu bar
+Simple macOS app for youtube-dl sitting in menu bar

 ### Usage
 Drag and drop a URL to the app icon in menu bar.